JDterrenal/faculty-evaluation-system/README.md

 # Faculty Evaluation System

 ## Description
-Faculty Evaluation System is our final project for Systems
+Faculty Evaluation System is our final project for Systems Integration and Architecture.

-Integration and Architecture and the project is completely open source.
+The project is completely open source here in GitHub.

 ## Development Team
 - **Bartolome, Erick Uriel** - Assistant Developer Chan